-Compared to ordinary hairs, whiskers ...
+Compared to ordinary hairs, whiskers:

-- are twice as thick
+- Are twice as thick.

-- have roots that are set three times deeper
+- Have roots that are set three times deeper.

-Although dogs are renown for their superior senses of smell and hearing, whiskers play a role in helping them respond to their environment as well.
+Although dogs are renowned for their superior senses of smell and hearing, whiskers play a role in helping them respond to their environment as well.
 They send a constant stream of data about their surroundings to their brains.

 Whiskers also help protect dogs.
-If a speck of dirt, a thorn, or other foreign body touches their whiskers, they're likely to blink or shake their faces, and avoid injury.
+If a speck of dirt, a thorn, or other foreign body touches their whiskers, they're likely to blink or shake their faces and avoid injury.

-Some breeds use whiskers to determine whether they can fit through a narrow passage or poke their heads into holes.
+Some dog breeds use whiskers to determine whether they can fit through a narrow passage or poke their heads into holes.